 What if I have a hot water cylinder?
 Advice is different for boilers that work with a hot water cylinder.
 See section 12 below.

 3) How do I reduce the flow temperature?

-If you have a condensing combi boiler you can reduce the heating flow temperature on the front of your boiler.
+You need to go to the controls on front of your boiler.
 To be clear this is not your room thermostat, this sets the flow temperature for the boiler.
 The way in which you adjust the flow temperature and the display information available varies a great deal.
 Three common are examples are given below:

 One or two dials